This post was originally published in 2017 and has been updated with new additions.

 Thank goodness, then, for the cottage industry of Game of Thrones recap podcasts, whose guidance has proven invaluable throughout the years.
-The TV-recap genre is an old staple within podcasting, and these days, there is no lack of choices when it comes to Thrones, with these five consistently being the most interesting or accessible:
+The TV-recap genre is an old staple within podcasting, and these days, there is no lack of choices when it comes to Thrones.

 A Cast of Kings